The Dangers of AI in Military Operations: Lessons Learned from a Hypothetical Scenario

 In an interview with Defense IQ last year, Hamilton said, “AI is not a fad, it’s changing our society and our military forever.”
 He also warned that AI “is very fragile, it’s easily fooled and easily manipulated, we have to.”
 Developing ways to make her more robust and more aware of why she’s making certain decisions.”

 Yoshua Bengio, on the other hand, one of the three computer scientists dubbed the “godfathers” of AI, told the BBC earlier this week that he doesn’t think the military should have any AI powers at all.
-He called it “one of the worst places we could put super-intelligent AI.”
-He is concerned that “bad actors” could take over AI, especially as it becomes more sophisticated and powerful.
+He called it “one of the worst places we might put super-intelligent AI.”
+He is concerned that “bad actors” might take over AI, especially as it becomes more sophisticated and powerful.

 IMAGO/ZUMA Press/Christinne Puss